-You can use Greenplum Streaming Server to unload data from your VMware Greenplum to a file on the host where the Greenplum Streaming Server is running.
+You can use Tanzu Greenplum streaming server to unload data from your Tanzu Greenplum to a file on the host where the Tanzu Greenplum streaming server is running.
 This method supports the following features:

 • Specify multiple queries to retrieve from the database, so the unloaded data is a result of the union all of all the queries.